Sign-up ends in:

 There’s no perfect wrist position at impact.
 Instead, we look at patterns and data from the professionals and realize the following:

 • Professional golfers get to the position of a bowed wrist at impact.
-The degree to which the wrist is bowed depends on the player’s body characteristics and their swing mechanics.
+The degree to which the wrist is bowed depends on the player’s body characteristics and swing mechanics.

 • A slightly bowed lead wrist at impact leads to longer, more solid, and consistent shots.